lorefnon/lorefnon.github.com/_posts/2015-04-01-gathering-and-visualizing-rails-metrics-influxdb.md

 gem 'influxdb-rails'
 {% endhighlight %}

-And after running `bundle install`, we need to run:
+Setting up CMS requires an additional step:

 {% highlight bash %}
 rails generate comfy:cms
 {% endhighlight %}

-This plugs in the content management facilities provided by CMS.
-And then:
+Setting up InfluxDB adapter also requires an additional step:

 {% highlight bash %}
 rails g influxdb
 {% endhighlight %}

-This sets up basic metrics aggregation facilities offered by influxdb.
-The default configuration options in the generated `influxdb-rails.rb` initializer correspond with the default settings of influxdb.
-If you have configured InfluxDB
+The default configuration options are available in the generated `influxdb-rails.rb` and they correspond to the default settings of influxdb.

 {% highlight ruby %}
 InfluxDB::Rails.configure do |config|